 Busy and confusing intersections are ripe for a crash, but they can happen at any intersection at any time.
 Never take it for granted that other drivers will obey traffic signals and be alert when approaching an intersection.

 When preparing to go after stopping at a red light, take a moment to look for other drivers speeding to make it through a yellow light.
 If you are that driver approaching a light that turns yellow, make the cautious decision and hit the brakes.
 This will not only save yourself but even pedestrians walking near the scene.

 The Federal Highway Administration works with cities, states, insurance companies, transportation experts, and other concerned citizens to make intersections as safe as possible.
 But at the end of the day, it falls on us as drivers to make the best decisions to help everyone reach their destination safely.

 Take the Steps to Stay Safe

 As a driver, you have the power to drive safely and take steps to avoid these common insurance claims.
 If you do, you will help make sure you and your family are safer along with everyone else on the road.
 As a bonus, safe driving and avoiding claims may lead to big car insurance savings.

 Every time you get behind the wheel, you are responsible for both safe driving and defensive driving.
-Knowing what to look out for, you are best prepared to end every journey with a safe arrival.
+Knowing what to look out for, like cognitive distractions, best prepare you to end every journey with a safe arrival.